Marijuana Sales Law in California – Health and Safety Code 11360

 Possession of marijuana for personal use only

-Another potential defense against the transport or sell of marijuana include an argument of personal use rather than possessing or transporting for sale.
+Another potential defense against the transport or sale of marijuana includes an argument for personal use rather than possessing or transporting it for sale.

 Adults over 21 are legally permitted to use marijuana without a permit or prescription.